Reviewed by Patrick Foot, Senior Financial Writer.

 Did you know?

-You don’t have to exchange currencies to trade forex.
-With derivatives such as CFDs and spread betting, you’re speculating on the movements of pairs without buying or selling the currencies themselves.
+- Derivatives.
+You don't have to exchange currencies to trade forex.
+With derivatives such as options and spread betting, you're speculating on the movements of pairs without buying or selling the currencies themselves.

 Learn more about how to trade forex.